-Once the Contractor determines that it is engaging in sustained large-scale recovery operations which yield a quantity of materials in excess of the thresholds specified in the Standards, the Contractor shall promptly notify the Secretary-General of the proposed date of commencement of Commercial Production together with supporting documentation and other evidence as specified in the Standards.
+NORI, TOML, BMJ - replace, the Contractor shall promptly notify the Secretary-General of the proposed date of commencement of Commercial Production together with supporting documentation and other evidence as specified in the Standards.
 The Secretary-General shall transmit the notification and supporting documentation and evidence to the Commission, which shall consider the proposal and supporting materials and approve or reject the Contractor's proposed date.

-- 3. Promptly following approval or rejection by the Commission, the Secretary-General shall, as applicable, confirm the date of commencement of Commercial Production to the Contractor, or notify the Contractor of the rejection and invite the Contractor to re-submit its proposed date of commencement of Commercial Production under Regulation 27(2). - 4.
-Upon confirmation, the Secretary-General shall notify members of the
+3.Promptly following approval or rejection by the Commission, the Secretary-General shall, as applicable, confirm the date of commencement of Commercial Production to the Contractor, or notify the Contractor of the rejection and invite the Contractor to re-submit its proposed date of commencement of Commercial Production under Regulation 27(2).

-Authority, in particular coastal states [in close proximity] [adjacent] to the [Mining Area][Contract Area], that Commercial Production has begun and the location of the Mining Area(s).
+4. Upon confirmation, the Secretary-General shall notify [m][M]embers [Russia] of the Authority, in particular coastal states [in close proximity] [adjacent] to the [Mining Area][Contract Area]] [referred to in article 142 of the Convention] [Russia - replace], that Commercial Production has begun and the location of the Mining Area[s].

-5. The date of commencement of Commercial Production, will be the date confirmed to the Contractor according to Regulation 27(3).]
+5.The date of commencement of Commercial Production, will be the date confirmed to the Contractor according to Regulation 27(3).

-[NORI, TOML, BMJ - delete paras 2bis - 5 entirely]
+[NORI, TOML, BMJ - delete paras 2bis - 5 entirely] [Russia - remove brackets from para 2bis to 5]

-ALT to 2 - 5
+[ALT to 2 - 5